 The board shall meet in person three times per year and full attendance is expected (one meeting may be missed per fiscal year, but only in case of emergency).
 The first meeting will be held at the beginning of the fiscal year (October).
 A second meeting will be held mid-year.
 Locations of these first two meetings will be selected by the President, in consultation with the board.
 The final meeting shall be held at the time and place of the annual global conference (summer), herein called the Conference.
 Domestic travel expenses will be covered by the association.
-International board members (if applicable) will be responsible for the difference between domestic and international travel expense based on the most expensive domestic airfare amount.
+For international board members, NCDA will cover airfare to/from the city of US origin to the meeting site.
+International airfare is the board member(s)' responsibility from his/her home base to the nearest entry city into the US.
+If an international board member flies directly into the meeting city, airfare will be reimbursed at a rate equal to that of the most expensive domestic airline rate among the board members.